UPCeramicKnee/motor-controller/README.md

 - We put the driver in 8-microstep mode.
 We would like to use more but the Arduino is not fast enough to pulses for that.

+### Questions

+- What speed profile to use?
+Constant acceleration, constant jerk (s-curve), etc?
+Looks like AccelStepper library uses constant acceleration.

 ### Repository Contents

 **KeypadTest[1...n]** - Simple keypad based menu chooser prototype for 1602 shield.
 Custom LCD characters were generated using the online tool at http://omerk.github.io/lcdchargen/.